omarabedelkader/omarabedelkader.github.io/README.md

-# Omar AbedelKader's Personal Website
+# Omar AbedelKader's Website

-Welcome to my personal website!
+Welcome to my website!
 This website serves as a platform for me to share my thoughts, projects, and experiences with the world.
 Below, you'll find information on how to navigate the website, learn about me, and get in touch.

 ## About